Visiting Denali National Park in 2024

-In the summer of 2023 construction will continue on a bridge to bypass the landslide.
+In the summer of 2024 construction will continue on a bridge to bypass the landslide.
 During construction visitors will still have access to 43 scenic miles of the Park Road.
-Here's what to expect from park tours, plus some unique activities off the road.
+At this time the construction is expected to continue through 2026.
+Here's what to expect from park tours in the meantime, plus some unique activities off the road.

 - Denali Natural History Tour - Focusing on the human history of Denali National Park, this tour includes two interpretative presentations and turns around at Mile 17 on the Park Road.
 See more here.